The History Of Blaxploitation Cinema

 The movement's revitalization and prevalent influence:

-The blaxploitation genre may have dried up by the 1980s, but lasting impression the genre left on young filmmakers would spurn a revival that can still be seen today.
-Film's like Spike Lee's Do the Right Thing and Jon Singleton's Boyz n the Hood also focused on the urban life of young black Americans; however, this was a new wave of black filmmaking and not a mere regurgitation of the typical blaxploitation plots.
+The blaxploitation genre may have dried up by the 1980s, but the lasting impression the genre left on young filmmakers would spawn a revival that can still be seen today.
+Films like Spike Lee's Do the Right Thing and Jon Singleton's Boyz n the Hood also focused on the urban life of young black Americans; however, this was a new wave of black filmmaking and not a mere regurgitation of the typical blaxploitation plots.
 These films that emerged in the late 80s and early 90s would incorporate elements common to the blaxploitation genre, while simultaneously blending in implicit criticism of the genre's glorification of the stereotypical "criminal" behavior.

 Blaxploitation was also a major musical influence for America, both during its heyday and beyond.
 The attitude of the genre would make a lasting impression on the hip-hop movement.
 Tupac, in particular, cited the blaxploitation films of the 70s as a major influence to his life and music.
+Rudy Ray Moore’s blaxploitation character Dolemite, who used a rhymes in his dialogue, is even cited as one of the earliest predecessors to hip-hop.

 What do you think?
 Do you enjoy blaxploitation cinema?
 What films are your favorite from the genre?
 We want to know.
 Share your thoughts and feelings in the comments section below, and as always, remember to viddy well, sucka!